-There are many laboratory tests that can be used to diagnose Ebola virus disease.
-It is commonly and quickly done through detection of RNA and antibodies of the Ebola virus in the blood.
-In simple terms, these tests detect traces of the virus itself or our bodies’ defence response against the virus.
+There are several laboratory tests that can be used to diagnose Ebola virus disease.
+In most cases, your doctor will take samples of your blood and urine.
+These tests detect traces of the virus itself or our bodies’ defence response against the virus.

-There is currently no cure for Ebola virus disease, nor are there any vaccines available to prevent infection.
-Treatment is supportive and typically involves rehydration, nutrition, and medications to manage symptoms (pain, fever, vomiting, etc.).
+There is currently no cure for Ebola virus disease, so treatment is mainly supportive and typically involves rehydration, nutrition, and medications to manage symptoms (pain, fever, vomiting, etc.).
 The majority of people with EVD die from severe dehydration, so early supportive treatment is critical in improving the chances of survival.